How to Crochet Popcorn Stitch + 17 Popcorn Stitch Patterns

 These cloths with a cross pattern made from the popcorn stitch are great to carry around as a reminder of someone's healing thoughts.

 The popcorn stitch and Caron Simply Soft yarn are used to make this Dragonfly Wonder Scarf.
+It is such an eye-catching design that it's impossible to resist.

 The Popcorn Stitch Exfoliating Scrubby can be used to remove makeup or sweat, as a washcloth for anyone in the family, and makes a great baby shower gift!

 Complete with color and row diagram, this Popcorn Pastels Throw is easy to work up and has a delicate look to it.
+It's a perfect baby shower or birthday gift.

 The Smitten Crochet Blanket features the popular crochet popcorn stitch throughout the pattern, giving the blanket an eye-catching look that you will love.